-Join Seán Duggan for an in-depth discussion in this video Simple "studio" setups when you don't have a studio, part of Photoshop Compositing Project: Product Photography.
+Join Seán Duggan for an in-depth discussion in this video Simple "studio" setups when you don't have a studio, part of Compositing Product Photography in Photoshop.

 - For some types of product photography, you may need a studio environment, where you can have a simple backdrop, and lighting that can be easily controlled to create the look that you need.
 In terms of images that can be used in composites, the main thing you need is a plain background that will make it easy to extract the product so that it can be added to another photo.
 Unfortunately, not everyone has a studio, or easy access to one.
 And I count myself as a member in good standing of that club.
 I don't have a studio of my own, but I know a few simple tricks and techniques that I can use to create temporary studio setups, that give me the studio look for photographs of small to medium size objects.

 The first technique that's pretty simple and inexpensive, is to use a large piece of paper outdoors to create a backdrop.
 For this, I like to use heavy weight art or craft paper, or thin stock poster board.
 This type of paper is flexible, but it still has some rigidity, so that I can create a gentle, swooping curve, to mimic that coved wall appearance that you find in many full-sized photo studios.
 When I set this up outdoors, I do so either in an area of open shade, so that I can have soft, even lighting on my subject, or this can also work on an overcast day, where the cloud cover acts like a giant soft box, to provide even illumination.